On the equations defining some Hilbert schemes: Abstract

 \section{Abstract}

 We work out details of the extrinsic geometry for two Hilbert schemes of some contemporary interest: the Hilbert scheme $\Hilb^2 \P^2$ of two points on $\P^2$ and the dense open set parametrizing non-planar clusters in the punctual Hilbert scheme $\Hilb^4_0(\A^3)$ of clusters of length four on~$\A^3$ with support at the origin.
-We find explicit equations in natural projective, respectively affine embeddings for these spaces.
+We find explicit equations in projective, respectively affine, embeddings for these spaces.
 In particular, we answer a question of Bernd Sturmfels who asked for a description of the latter space that is amenable to further computations.
-While the explicit equations we find are controlled in a precise way by the representation theory of $\SL_3$, our arguments also rely on computer algebra.
+While the explicit equations we find are controlled in a precise way by the representation theory of $\SL_3$, our arguments also rely on computer algebra. \keywords{Binomial ideals \and sparse polynomials \and numerical algebraic geometry \and witness sets \and Macaulay dual spaces}